 How will this affect the Class of 2022 and beyond?

 Most of the test-optional policies adopted by colleges and universities this year are intended to last only one year.
 However, a number of schools had already been considering making the jump to test optional, and some of those are launching longer pilot programs—for example, Tufts University will be launching a three-year pilot program and reevaluating after that, and the University of California system announced a five-year plan that includes test optional, then two years of test-blind admissions for residents, culminating in the creation of their own test.
-For the most part, we expect that we will not know about testing policies for the class of 2022 for quite some time (a year from now, or more) so we encourage most rising juniors to approach the testing process as they normally would.
+For the most part, we expect that we will not know about testing policies for the class of 2022 for quite some time (hopefully spring) so we encourage juniors to approach the testing process as they normally would.

 Policies are changing quickly, but we are here to help and will keep you as informed as possible.
 If you have specific questions about how to navigate test-optional or test-blind admissions, our admissions coaches can help.
 Contact us to learn more today.